 As it is clear from the above discussion regarding the historical roots of its name, Kapadokya has an enduring history dating back thousands of years.
 Neolithic pottery and tools found in Asiklihoyuk, where signs of an early brain surgery are found, attest to an early human presence in the region which dates back to 9th millennium BC.
 Excavations at the modern town of Kultepe have uncovered the remains of the Hittite-Assyrian city of Kanesh, dating from the 3rd millennium BC.
 The tens of thousands of clay tablets recovered from the remains of an Assyrian merchant colony at Kanesh are among the oldest written documents ever discovered in Turkey.
 The history of Cappadocia began in prehistoric times.
 Hatti culture (2500 - 2000 BC) had its way during the Bronze Age and in about the 2nd Millennium BC Assyrians, Hittites, Phrygians, Lydians and Persians all respectively left their marks on the region until the region became a Roman province in 17 AD.
 Once Asia Minor came under Christian influence, the first Christian communities appeared in Kapadokya and those persecuted for their religious beliefs elsewhere sought refuge in the region.
 Kapadokya thus became a melting pot of a variety of ethnic groups, all of which have influenced the culture and religious beliefs.

 Geographically, the origins of this unusual region can be traced to the Tertiary period some 50 million years ago, when craters and chimneys dominated the landscape.
 Since then huge quantities of volcanic material have spewed out of the many volcanoes.
 Forces of erosion have shaped the incredible and unique tufa-coned landscape.
 The rock formations that make up this fairyland were created by volcanic eruptions, erosion, and the wind.
 Over three million years ago a volcanic eruption deposited a blanket of ash across the 1500 square mile landscape which formed into a soft rock.
 This rock, slowly eaten away by wind and time, has created some spectacular forms.
 For hundreds of years, men have dug into the soft but firm tufa to create dwellings, monasteries, churches and underground settlements.
-Goreme National Park, Pasabag, Devrent Valley and Uchisar Castle are the most important Highlights of Cappadocia where one can truly observe the unique landscape which continues to amaze its visitors especially with a bird-eye view from a hot-air balloon as Jeremy Seals says.
+Goreme National Park, Pasabag, Devrent Valley and Uchisar Castle are the most important Highlights of Cappadocia where one can truly observe the unique landscape which continues to amaze its visitors especially with a bird-eye view from a hot-air balloon.